 |Thai||THB 60||THB 30|

 How to get to Ao Phang-nga National Park from Khao Lak?

-The drive from Khao Lak to Ao Phang-nga National Park takes 1 hour 10 minutes and a taxi is bookable from your hotel reception.
-Some activity packages at the park also offer transfer to and from your accommodation.
+The drive from Khao Lak to Ao Phang-nga National Park takes 1 hour and 10 minutes and a taxi is bookable from your hotel reception.
+Some activity packages at the park also offer transfers to and from your accommodation.

 Best beaches in Khao Lak

 Khao Lak has some of the well-kept nature-rich beaches in the south of Thailand with turtle-hatching spots and hermit crabs aplenty.

 - Pak Weep Beach